 Beyond the Ruins

-What would you love about this trip to Delphi?
-Comment on the video with your favorite part!
-Subscribe to this blog and my YouTube channel for more Europe, Southeast Asia and America content!
+Would you love a trip to just Delphi, or a two day adventure including Kalambaka?
+Comment on the video with your thoughts!
+Subscribe to this blog and my YouTube channel for more Europe, Southeast Asia and U.S.A content!